hansmohob/aws-well-architected-labs/content/Cost/300_Labs/300_Cloud_Intelligence_Dashboards_for_Azure/4_clean_up.md

 ---

 {{% notice note %}}
-It's best to delete resources as soon as you have finished the lab or you no longer require the solution. leaving it running will incur usage charges.
+It's best to delete resources as soon as you have finished the lab or you no longer require the solution.
+Leaving it running will incur usage charges.
 Deleting resources that are no longer required is an important part of Cost Optimization!
 {{% /notice %}}

 Once you finish the lab, follow the instructions below to remove all resources.